rht855978/springfieldpres/content/_index.md

 #Details for the box below the banner url = "/kids"
 [services]
   title = "Worship on Sunday"
-  text = "We meet at 11 am [200 W 5th Ave Springfield, Tennessee](https://goo.gl/maps/zMG8Hi5qnzPJ7wEk6).
+  text = "We meet at 11 am at [200 W 5th Ave Springfield, Tennessee](https://goo.gl/maps/zMG8Hi5qnzPJ7wEk6).
 We are now meeting remotely due to COVID-19." map_location = "First Presbyterian Church of Springfield, Tennessee"

 [feature_icons]